-The most commonly discussed challenge in the literature is going from theory to practice, from normative to descriptive applications of resilience.
+A frequent topic in the literature is the challenge of going from theory to practice, from normative to descriptive applications of resilience.
 The difficulties are manifold, as multiple dimensions and parameters must be defined to implement resilience models.
 The complexity of cities, with multiple interconnected factors and the dynamic nature of today ever-changing society makes boundary setting a critical process but also a source for potential problems.
 Identifying the right scope, the influencing factors and how these are linked is one of the major challenges today.
 Analyses will require close monitoring, re-assessment and re-interpretations throughout all transformations made.